thespis-rs/thespis_guide/src/pitfalls.md

 The initial ambition was to say an address is always valid, and thus sending can conveniently be infallible.
 In practice this doesn't work, since an actor might panic while processing a message.
 When using remote actors, the network or the remote process might go down and on top of that, most channel implementations have a fallible send.

-I kept this lifetime management, because usually having addresses around to actors that are no longer running is a sign of sloppy coding.
-But it requires extra discipline and especially be aware of actors that have their own address, or 2 actors that have addresses to each other.
+I kept this lifetime management, because usually having addresses around to actors that are no longer running is a sign of sloppy coding. _thespis_impl_ has support for a weak address, which will not keep the mailbox alive.
+This is particularly handy for situations like an actor which needs its own address, but shouldn't keep itself alive.
+Also be wary of two actors which have each other's address.

 One way to sidestep this is to pull the plug.
 That is if you cancel the future running the mailbox, well it's terminated, however this is not recommended.
-If you really want an actor to stop it's own mailbox, regardless of other components that might still want to use it, you can let it spawn itself so it can have a JoinHandle that it can use to abort the mailbox.
+If you really want an actor to stop it's own mailbox, regardless of other components that might still want to use it, you can let it spawn itself so it can have a `JoinHandle` that it can use to abort the mailbox.